Skip to main content

 Description: A seventh grade student wore a T-shirt to Nichols Middle School in Middleborough, Massachusetts, that said, “There are only two genders.”
 The principal of the school, along with a school counselor, pulled him out of class and ordered him to remove his shirt.
 After he politely declined, school officials said that he must remove the shirt or he could not return to class.
 As a result, he left school and missed the rest of his classes that day.

-In June, the U.S. Court of Appeals for the 1st Circuit affirmed the school’s decision, prompting ADF attorneys to ask the high court to review the case and rule that Nichols Middle School in Middleborough violated the First Amendment when it stopped the student from wearing his shirts to school.
+In June, the U.S. Court of Appeals for the 1st Circuit affirmed the school’s decision, prompting Alliance Defending Freedom attorneys, who represent the student, to ask the high court to review the case and rule that Nichols Middle School in Middleborough violated the First Amendment when it stopped the student from wearing his shirts to school.

 “Students don’t lose their free speech rights the moment they walk into a school building,” said ADF Senior Counsel and Vice President of U.S. Litigation David Cortman.
 “This case isn’t about T-shirts; it’s about a public school telling a middle-schooler that he isn’t allowed to express a view that differs from their own.
 The school actively promotes its view about gender through posters and ‘Pride’ events, and it encourages students to wear clothing with messages on the same topic—so long as that clothing expresses the school’s preferred views on the subject.
-Our legal system is built on the truth that the government cannot silence any speaker just because it disapproves of what they say.”
+Our legal system is built on the truth that the government cannot silence any speaker just because it disapproves of what they say.
+We appreciate the many states and organizations that have joined us in urging the Supreme Court to take this critical free speech case.”

 Attorneys with ADF and Massachusetts Family Institute representing the student filed the lawsuit, L.M. v.
 Town of Middleborough, in May 2023.